TL;DR

 4. Samina Sleepsystem

-Samina has a stunning eCommerce landing page for its sound, light sleep system.
-It offsets a neutral background design with high-quality images and clever animations to draw the eye to product details and specifications.
+Samina runs a clean page for its sleep system.
+A neutral background sets off high-quality images and subtle animations that draw the eye to product details.

 Why it works: